OwenLewis/Spring21_Math412/README.md

 and hit enter.
 Alternately, you could simply click the appropriate folders shown in the "Current Folder" window.
 The bar above the Command Window will show you which directory Matlab considers the "current directory" (shown in the red circle below).
-You will know you're in the correct directory when you see the appropriate files int he "Current Folder" window (shown in the green circle below).
+You will know you're in the correct directory when you see the appropriate files in the "Current Folder" window (shown in the green circle below).

 ![Alt Text](./directory.png)